gr4vy/gr4vy-swift-client-app/README.md

 ## Summary

 A SwiftUI sample application demonstrating integration with the [Gr4vy Swift SDK](https://github.com/gr4vy/gr4vy-swift).
 This app provides a testing interface for the SDK endpoints with persistent configuration management.
+A seperate client app for [UIKit](https://github.com/gr4vy/gr4vy-uikit-client-app) is also available.

 - [Summary](#summary)
 - [Architecture](#architecture)